JulianOzelRose/TL-WR841N-v14/README.md

 ## Extracting the firmware
 With the file system successfully dumped, the next logical step is to extract the firmware.
-Upon closer inspection of the board, it appears to use the EON 25QH32 series IC chip for storing its firmware.
+Upon closer inspection of the board, it appears to use the **cFeon 25QH32** series IC chip for storing its firmware.
 With the CH341A programmer, there are two ways to go about extracting the firmware from the IC chip:

 1. Place the programmer's clips directly on the chip.
-2. De-solder the chip, and re-solder it onto the programmer's SPI board.
+2. Desolder the chip, and resolder it onto the programmer's SPI board.

 I had trouble getting a read on the IC chip using the first method.
 It seems that other people were able to get it to work this way.
 My hypothesis is that with this particular version of the board, reading the firmware with the clips also powers the microprocessor, which interferes with the programmer's ability to get a proper read.
-Instead, I used the second method and de-soldered the chip from the router, and re-soldered it directly onto my programmer's SPI board.
+Instead, I used the second method and desoldered the chip from the router, and resoldered it directly onto my programmer's SPI board.

 #### Firmware chip soldered onto CH341A's SPI board